AshwinSundar/ashwinsundar/content/posts/ramanujan.md

 **Sir Chandrasekhara Venkata Raman**: (b.
 1888 in Tiruchirapalli, Madras Presidency, British India): 1930 Nobel Prize in Physics for discovery of Raman scattering

 **Subrahmanyan Chandrasekhar**: (b.
-1910 in Lahore, Punjab, British India): 1983 Nobel Peace Prize for Physics for "...theoretical studies of the physical processes of importance to the structure and evolution of the stars"
+1910 in Lahore, Punjab, British India): 1983 Nobel Peace Prize for Physics for " . . . theoretical studies of the physical processes of importance to the structure and evolution of the stars"